heyitsryan/2-stage-arcade-stick/README.md

 I purchased a knock off version of a Sanwa JLF arcade stick off amazon.
 (EG starts arcade stick https://www.amazon.com/dp/B01N0DO631?psc=1&ref=ppx_yo2ov_dt_b_product_details)

 This stick is identical to a sanwa JLF which is an industry standard stick and felt like a good candidate to go with.
 I wanted to know how the microswitches worked so I popped off the lid and discovered that there is a large amount of travel that occurs after the switch is activated.
-This gave me the idea that 2 switches could be stacked together and with the right spacer allow you to gently press the inner switch for run and then push furether to activate the outer switch for run.
+This gave me the idea that 2 switches could be stacked together and with the right spacer allow you to gently press the inner switch for walk and then push furether to activate the outer switch for run.

 ![image](https://github.com/heyitsryan/2-stage-arcade-stick/assets/2439341/e1c3a673-ad96-481f-a882-79c3c246901c)